 - Date and time of entry

-- Serial or sequence number of entry

-- Method of entry

-- Source of entry

 - Identity of entity making log entry

 - Description of the entry

 5.4.2.
 Frequency of Processing Log

 Logs are archived by the system administrator on a weekly basis and event journals reviewed on a weekly basis by CA management.